Pinterest · Value Expression · Q4 2022 to Q2 2025

 Q3 2024 to Q2 2025

 Fig. 04 · Settings level.
-Account-level value rules for locations, products, ad placements (where ads appear), and devices.
+Account-level value rules for locations, products, ad placements, and devices.
 They define an advertiser's way of doing business and inherit across campaigns.

 Account-level value rules interface.